hungrepo/cooperative-distributed-range-based-SLAP/README.md

    Contact: hung.seadc@gmail.com

-This paper is conditionally accpeted (minor revision) at IEEE Transaction Control System and Technology
+This paper is conditionally accpeted (with minor revision) for publication at IEEE Transaction on Control System and Technology
 ### Run and see animation results

 - For 1 vehicle - 1 target 2D: SLAP_2D_1Tracker.m